Major Groups > Gilled Mushrooms > Pale-Spored > Laccaria > Laccaria proxima

 Separating this species from the very similar Laccaria laccata requires a microscope; both species are variable enough in their macrofeatures that the differences visible to the naked eye are not definitive.
 In general, Laccaria proxima is a slightly more robust species, has a somewhat darker cap with a rougher texture, and never has a lined cap margin.
 Laccaria laccata, however, can be more robust than it typically is, can be darker than it should be, and often sports a somewhat roughened cap with a non-lined margin.
 While Laccaria proxima grows only under pines, Laccaria laccata grows just about anywhere, including pine forests.

-So, if your mushrooms were not growing under pines, they are not Laccaria proxima . . . but if they were, you will need to look at the spores under a microscope.
-The spores of Laccaria laccata are round (or nearly so), and have fairly prominent spines; the spores of Laccaria proxima are elliptical in outline, and have smaller, less prominent spines.
+So, if your mushrooms were not growing under pines, they are not Laccaria proxima . . . but if they were, you will need to consult microscopic features: the spores of Laccaria laccata are round (or nearly so), and have fairly prominent spines; the spores of Laccaria proxima are mostly elliptical in outline, and have smaller, less prominent spines.

 Description: